hyosung11/Launch-School/Courses/JS129/Interview/study_guide20220629.md

 You can do that with a duck-typed language, but if you try it in a language like C that doesn't support duck typing, it will produce a type error.
 You can't call methods for two or more objects with the same line of code unless the objects have a common superclass.
 It's much more stringent than JS and Ruby.
 However, you can still call things that have the same method, just not through a common interface.

-By the way -- calling `indexOf` like this with a variable that can take on different types is where polymorphism really comes into play. *The point behind polymorphism is that you can write code that doesn't care about types -- just that the different things respond to the same message.*
+By the way -- calling `indexOf` like this with a variable that can take on different types is where polymorphism really comes into play. *The point behind polymorphism is that you can write code that doesn't care about types -- just that different things respond to the same message.*

 #### 5.3 Polymorphic Behavior without Duck Typing